servcox/simple-shared-cache/README.md

 SimpleSharedCache persists data in Azure Blob Storage, so it's super cheap, reliable and quite fast.

+# Installation
+Grab it from NuGet from `dotnet add package ServcoX.SimpleSharedCache` or `dotnet add package ServcoX.SimpleSharedCache.DependencyInjection` for DI support.

 ## How do I make it go?
 Define what you want to cache.
 Something like this:
 ```c#